8 Weight Is The Main Nutritional Factor Influencing Fertility

 Secondary infertility refers to couples who have been able to get pregnant at least once but are unable to get pregnant again.

-The key regulator is the hormone leptin, notifying other tissues of the adipose tissue status.
-Once a woman loses enough weight to have a BMI lower than 18, or if the woman is losing weight rapidly, leptin secretion from the adipose tissue declines.
+The key modulator of fertility is the hormone leptin, notifying other tissues of the adipose tissue status.
+If a woman has a very low BMI, or if the woman is losing weight rapidly, leptin secretion from the adipose tissue plummets.
 Reduced blood concentrations of leptin act on the hypothalamic-pituitary-gonadal (HPG) axis.

 The HPG axis becomes active during puberty.
 In girls and women, cyclic hormonal secretion regulates female fertility.
 The main components of the HPG axis are: